- High-resolution studies of climate change using Ostracoda

 Ian Boomer has a particular interest in the geological record of ostracods around the period of the latest Triassic and Early Jurassic (about 200-174 million years ago during one of the ‘Big-Five’ Phanerozoic extinction events).
 Another part of his research focuses on using these fascinating little bugs to find out more about the rapid, global climatic changes that occurred between about 15,000 and 10,000 years ago.
 His studies concentrate on a region of the world that encompasses the great inland seas of SW Eurasia, the Aral, Caspian and Black seas.

-Ian Boomer is also involved with a number of archaeological projects in the north east of the UK (Bamburgh Research Project, Howick Project) where he is involved in various aspects of geoarchaeology, landscape and sea-level change, sedimentary coring and description and analysis of biological remains.
+Ian is also involved with a number of archaeological projects in the north east of the UK (Bamburgh Research Project, Howick Project, Low Hauxley, “Rescued from the Sea”) where he is involved in various aspects of geoarchaeology, landscape and sea-level change, sedimentary coring and description and analysis of biological remains.

 Water quality and isotope studies

-Ian Boomer is currently employed as a Research Fellow in GEES, University of Birmingham, as the Laboratory Manager for the Stable-Isotope Laboratory (SILLA) which was commissioned in December 2005.
+Ian Boomer is currently employed as a Research Fellow in GEES, University of Birmingham, as the Laboratory Manager for the Stable-Isotope Laboratory (SILLA) which he helped establish and was commissioned in December 2005.

 The laboratory focuses on the stable-isotope analysis of hydrological, biological and geological samples from a wide range of projects, including cave systems, rivers, lakes, coastal sea-water and deep ocean settings.